Fallscreen

 The physiological assessments

-Visual function is measured using a dual contrast visual acuity chart, the “Melbourne Edge Test” and a device for measuring depth perception.
-Lower limb sensation is assessed with tests of proprioception, touch sensitivity and vibration sense.
+Visual function is measured using a dual contrast visual acuity chart, the "Melbourne Edge Test" and a device for measuring depth perception.
+Lower limb sensation is assessed with tests of proprioception and touch sensitivity.
 The strength of three muscle groups in both legs is measured: the knee flexors and extensors and ankle dorsiflexors.
 Simple reaction time is assessed using movement of the finger as the response, and choice reaction time is assessed using a step as the response.
 Body sway on a firm and compliant (foam rubber) surface with eyes open is assessed using a swaymeter that measures displacements of the body at the level of the waist.
+The swaymeter is also used to measure two tests of leaning balance (maximal balance range and coordinated stability).

-These assessments are simple, ‘low-tech’ and readily accepted by older subjects.
-All have high external validity and test-retest reliability and are described in detail in our published papers (1-7).
-When combined in multivariate discriminant analyses, we have found that these tests can predict those at risk of falling with 75% accuracy in both community and institutional settings.
+These assessments are simple, 'low-tech' and readily accepted by older subjects.
+All have high external validity and test-retest reliability and are described in detail in our published papers (1-8).
+When combined in multivariate discriminant analyses, these tests can predict those at risk of falling with 75% accuracy in both community and institutional settings.

 You can view some short form tests here.